The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: The macroscopic free energy and absence of spin-glass order for weak disorder

-for any $\delta>0$.
-A simple and standard application \cite[§11., Example\,1]{B1996} of the (first) {\scshape Borel--Cantelli} lemma \cite[11.1\,Lem.]{B1996} now shows that also the second difference in \eqref{triangle} tends to zero, $\PP$-almost surely. \end{proof} \begin{remark} In the above proof we have used the fact that the summability \eqref{summability} implies the almost-sure relation $\lim_{N\to\infty}(f_{N}-\EE[f_{N}])=0$.
-Clearly, the summability and hence the relation hold for all $\lambda >0$.
+\begin{remark} In the above proof we have used the fact that the summability \eqref{summability} implies the almost-sure relation $\lim_{N\to\infty}(f_{N}-\EE[f_{N}])=0$.
+Clearly, the summability and hence the relation hold for arbitrary $\lambda>0$.
 It may be dubbed as ``self-averaging in the mean'' of the sequence $(f_{N})_{N\geq 2}$.
-The physically indispensable \emph{self-averaging} (or \emph{ergodicity}) in the sense of the almost-sure relation $\lim_{N\to\infty}f_{N}= \lim_{N\to\infty}\EE[f_{N}]$ additionally requires the existence of the latter limit.
-Until now the (present) {\scshape SK} model with transverse field seems to be the only quantum mean-field spin-glass model for which this macroscopic limit of the quenched free energy is known to exist.
-For general $\lambda >0$ this is due to {\scshape Crawford} \cite{C2007}.
+The physically indispensable \emph{self-averaging} (or \emph{ergodicity}) in the sense of the almost-sure relation $\lim_{N\to\infty}f_{N}= \lim_{N\to\infty}\EE[f_{N}]$ additionally requires the existence of one of the latter limits.
+Until now the model \eqref{H_N} seems to be the only quantum mean-field spin-glass model for which the second limit is known to exist.
+For arbitrary $\lambda >0$ this is due to {\scshape Crawford} \cite{C2007}.
 Theorem\,\ref{difference} above provides for $4\lambda<1$ a (variational) formula for the limit and therefore its existence for the weak-disorder regime as a by-product, similarly as in \cite{ALR1987} for the case $\bb=0$.
-In view of the complexity of the {\scshape Parisi} formula \cite{P1980a,P1980b,D1981,T2006,P2009,T2011b,P2013} even for vanishing longitudinal field, we conjecture a much more complicated (variational) formula to hold for $4\lambda\geq 1$ and $\bb>0$. \end{remark}
+In view of the complexity of the {\scshape Parisi} formula \cite{P1980a,P1980b,D1981,T2006,P2009,T2011b,P2013,AC2015}\footnote{The last three references also contain results for classical {\scshape SK} models with multi-spin interactions.}, even for vanishing longitudinal field, we conjecture a more complicated (variational) formula to hold for $4\lambda\geq 1$ and $\bb>0$. \end{remark}